 (Makes about 2 dozen)

-You can also use this recipe to make banana bread:
+You can also use this recipe as originally intended – to make banana bread:

 Follow recipe above.